 For music lovers: Listen to the sounds of both modern and traditional music at the Varadero World Music Festival in May or June.
 With musicians doing their thing in venues across the resort, the festival lasts for five days and is a treat for music lovers.

 For foodies: Sample some of the local and traditional dishes, as well as others at the International Culinary Festival in March.

-For bike enthusiasts: Admire the shiny bikes at the International Honda (or the Big Bike Festival) in June.
+For bike enthusiasts: For dedicated petrol heads, the International Honda (or the Big Bike Festival) in June is an absolute must.